Braves pitcher Sean Newcomb apologizes for offensive tweets

 ATLANTA — Atlanta Braves pitcher Sean Newcomb apologized Sunday for racist, homophobic and sexist tweets he sent as a teenager, calling them “some stupid stuff.”

 The 25-year-old Newcomb spoke less than an hour after nearly pitching a no-hitter against the Los Angeles Dodgers.
-The tweets were sent in 2011 and 2012, when he was 18.
+The tweets were sent in 2011 and 2012.

 “I just wanted to apologize for any insensitive material,” Newcomb said.
 “It was a long time ago, six or seven years ago, saying some stupid stuff with friends.”